loganpear/Python-Projects-MSU/README.md

 # Python Projects

-This repository contains a collection of Python projects completed as part of coursework through Michigan State University and personal projects.
+This repository contains a collection of Python projects completed as part of coursework through Michigan State University CSE 231.

 ## Project 4: Genetic Algorithm for Optimization